maheshj01/PDSD-MicroService/Readme.md

 Does not have a database schema, it interacts with book_service and user_service through REST API calls.

+### Report Service

+Does not have a database schema, it interacts with checkout service to generate reports.

+### Notification Service

+Does not have a database schema, it interacts with checkout service and user service to send notifications.

+> NOTE: For email notifications to work you need to sign in admin and store the login token in .env file.

 ### Roles

 In the context of your application, the roles could be associated with different levels of access and permissions.
 Here's a simple set of roles commonly used in applications: